 When I left Scott’s office – I’m serious – this is what I thought: “Well, that was kind of interesting.
 I wonder if I should even mention this to Karen?”

 Of course when I got home later that day, Karen, asked, “Did you have any interesting talks today?”
 So after I told her about what we now affectionately call “The Conversation,” she asked, “What do you think “it” is?”

 “Well,” Karen said, “Whatever “it” is…this is what God wants you to do!
 I think you should go for it.”

 So at the end of the day I had a new job, a promise of financial backing, and Karen’s blessing to begin something neither of us had any idea of what it was or if it would even fly.
 But God was way ahead of us.

-The next day I began talking with guys around the community about what they thought was needed.
-Among the laundry list of needs given, two answers came up more than any other: 1) As dads, we don’t get to spend enough time with our kids, and 2) We want God’s words impressed upon their hearts.
+The next day I began talking with men around the community about what they thought was needed.
+Among the list of needs given, two answers came up more than any other: 1) As dads, we don’t get to spend enough time with our children, and 2) We want God’s words impressed upon their hearts.